Irish Veterans Photo Exhibit

 In the fall of 2019, the Irish Cultural Center put out a call for photos and biographies of Irish-born veterans of the U.S. Armed Forces, to be displayed in a future photographic exhibit.
 The initial plan was to install this exhibit at the ICC in the spring of 2020.
 However, because of the public gathering restrictions during the pandemic, we made the decision to launch this mini-exhibit on our website.
-We are still hoping to create an in-person exhibit at the ICC in the near future, but we launched this online exhibit on Veterans Day in 2020 to honor those veterans born in Ireland and who served their new country.
+The in-person exhibit opened on Veterans Day 2021, and is on display at the ICC November 11–21 to honor those veterans born in Ireland and who served their new country.
+Learn more.

 Thank you to all those who submitted photos and memories of their loved ones.
 We also thank the Mass Cultural Council for their support in developing this project.